-In this short post I would like to share with you my ideas, how can we use the Hydrogen-alpha filter to solar observations during exceptional situations.
+In this short post, I would like to share with you my ideas, on how can we use the Hydrogen-alpha filter for solar observations during exceptional situations.

 2. OBSERVATION OF THE SUN WITH H-ALPHA – EXAMPLES